HEPTACOM/heptaconnect-docs/docs/guides/contributor/build-flow-components.md

 Now we are about to finish the initial task.
 The storages need to know about the new route capability.
 We designed it to be optional and name it `find`.
-Right before reception jobs will be dispatched we decide to ask the storage for the route capability and dispatch a `Finder` job instead.
+Right before `Reception` jobs will be dispatched, we decide to ask the storage for the route capability and dispatch a `Find` job instead.
+There is no functionality lost as the `Find` job will be able to generate a follow-up `Reception` job.

 ### Admin UI